 Have these improvements been passed on to the corporate sector?
 EBF Facts & Figures 2018 confirm an increase in the stock of outstanding loan balances to households and corporates.
-At the end of 2017, the total outstanding loans amounted to 24.5 trillion, of which households and non-financial corporates accounted for 7.8 and 5.2 trillion Euros, respectively, with the NFCs loans standing at their highest level since 2013.
+At the end of 2017, the total outstanding loans amounted to 24.5 trillion, of which households and non-financial corporates accounted for 7.8 and 5.2 trillion Euros, respectively, with the non-financial corporation loans standing at their highest level since 2013.
+10